BARRY COOPER'S EPIC 'ASTRONOMY LIFE', LAID BARE FOR ALL TO READ!

 Venus is a planet that doesn't normally need to be searched for, except, maybe, if you decide to observe this bright planet in the daylight sky of mid-afternoon, when many times I have picked up its brilliant white phase in a telescope, backed by a beautiful blue sky (As seen in the pic).

-Venus is the largest apparent sized solar system body in our telescopes, apart from the Sun
+Venus is the largest apparent sized solar system body in our telescopes apart from the Sun

 and Moon, of course.
 It can grow to a minute of arc (60 seconds of arc).

-The first time I noticed Venus (and Jupiter), around Christmas 1973,
+The first time I noticed Venus (and

-curiosity drove me to find out what it was, such was its brilliance.
-I had noticed the pair of really bright stars in the west after sunset, especially as Dad drove me home a couple of times from
+Jupiter), around Christmas 1973, curiosity drove me to find out what it was, such was its brilliance.
+I had noticed the pair of really bright stars in the west after sunset, especially as Dad

-my grandparent's house in Poulton-le-Fylde, heading home towards
+drove me home a couple of times from my grandparent's house in Poulton-le-Fylde, heading home towards Blackpool, along the A586 'Garstang Road West'.

-looking toward the sea and for a few days the weather was nice and there was a lovely evening view of the planets together in the sky.
-Click the address links to see this location,
+There was a very low horizon looking toward the sea and for a few days the weather was nice and there was a lovely evening view of the planets together in the sky.
+Click the address links to see

 The road and the view west copyright Google as are all these 'location links'.